syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 {% endhighlight %}
 {% endtabs %}

-## Changing order of the DataFormItem
+## Changing order of the editors

-The order of the `DataFormItem` can be changed by using attributes or by handling `GenerateDataFormItem` event.
+The order of the data form editors can be changed by using attributes or by handling `GenerateDataFormItem` event.

-### Using attributes
+#### Using attributes

-The fields order can be changed by using the `RowOrder` property in [DataFormDisplayOptionsAttribute] attribute.
+The data form editors order can be changed by using the `RowOrder` property in [DataFormDisplayOptionsAttribute] attribute.

 {% tabs %}
 {% highlight c# %}